sroccaserra/aoc2021/README.md

 Use `objdump -SD build/01.o` to explore generated code.

 Using gdb:
+- Use `tui reg general` to show registers window
 - Use `layout asm` to show disassembly window
 - Use `gdb --args build/01_s src/01.in` to pass arguments to the debugged executable
 - Use `br *_start` to add a break to the start of the programm